threefoldfoundation/www_threefold_io/content/blog/tech_as_a_tool_for_humanity/index.md

   imgPath: tech_as_a_tool_for_humanity.png
 ---

-*"This article was originally published by Victoria Obeegadoo, a former member of ThreeFold Foundation."*
+*This article was originally published by Victoria Obeegadoo, a former member of the ThreeFold team.*

 ## Technology as a tool for humanity